MicrosoftDocs/azure-docs/articles/databox/data-box-heavy-overview.md

 ms.service: databox
 ms.subservice: pod
 ms.topic: overview
-ms.date: 05/16/2019
+ms.date: 05/20/2019
 ms.author: alkohli
 ---

 # What is Azure Data Box Heavy? (preview)

-The Microsoft Azure Data Box hybrid solution lets you send hundreds of terabytes of data into Azure in a quick, inexpensive, and reliable way.
-The secure data transfer is accelerated by shipping you a proprietary storage device of 1-PB storage capacity via freight.
-The device has a rugged casing to protect and secure data during the transit.
+Azure Data Box Heavy allows you to send hundreds of terabytes of data into Azure in a quick, inexpensive, and reliable way.
+The data is transferred to Azure by shipping you a Data Box Heavy device with 1-PB storage capacity, which you can fill with your data and send back to Microsoft.
+The device has a rugged casing to protect and secure your data during transit.

 Data Box Heavy is currently in preview and you can sign up to request for a device via the Azure portal.
 Once the device is received at your datacenter, you can set it up using the local web UI.
 Copy the data from your servers to the device and ship the device back to Azure.
-In the Azure datacenter, your data is automatically uploaded from the device to Azure.
-The entire process is tracked end-to-end by the Data Box service in the Azure portal.
+In the Azure datacenter, your data is uploaded to your Azure Storage account(s).
+You can track entire end-to-end process in the Azure portal.

 > [!IMPORTANT]